AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 programming language (although going over the :doc:`../../intro-to-ada/index` first may help) or to have experience in formal verification.

+For some of the code snippets presented, you will be able to compile and run the program and/or run the formal verification tool on the program.
+These are available through the buttons labelled:

+- `Run`: compile the code with assertions enabled and run the executable just produced.
+- `Examine`: perform the `flow analysis` stage of formal verification
+- `Prove`: perform the `proof` stage of formal verification (which includes `flow analysis`)

+These code snippets are editable, so you can modify the code and rerun the tools to see the effect on compilation or analysis.
+Use the button `Reset` to restore the initial version of the example.

 What is it?
 ---------------------------------------------------------------------